curl/everything-curl/protocols-protocols.md

 published by IETF.

-Some protocols are not properly documented in a final RFC, like, for example, SFTP for which our implementation is based on an Internet-draft that isn't even the last available one.
+Some protocols are not properly documented in a final RFC, like, for example, SFTP for which our implementation is based on an Internet-draft that is not even the last available one.

 Protocols are, however, spoken by two parties and like in any given